Golf balls

 If you are losing several balls per round, start with a durable value ball from a reputable brand.
 When you lose fewer balls and notice short-game feel, test a softer or more spin-focused model.

-Distance balls
+Distance-focused balls

 Soft feel balls